cran/BayesianFROC/README.md

   - See [vignette](https://cran.r-project.org/package=BayesianFROC)
     (Because package size restriction (\< 5Mb), it is omitted.)

-  - A pre-print of the author: Generative Models for Free-response Receiver Operating Characteristic Analysis
+  - A pre-print: Bayesian Models for Free-response Receiver Operating Characteristic Analysis

 ### Goal of this package `BayesianFROC`